Home

 Description

-Bastet stands for "bastard tetris", and is a simple ncurses-based Tetris(R) clone for Linux.
-Unlike normal Tetris(R), however, Bastet does not choose your next brick at random.
-Instead, Bastet uses a special algorithm designed to choose the worst brick possible.
-As you can imagine, playing Bastet can be a very frustrating experience!
+Bastet stands for “bastard tetris”, and is a simple ncurses-based Tetris(R) clone for Linux.
+Instead of choosing the next block randomly, this fiendish program uses a special algorithm to give you the worst possible brick.
+Playing Bastet can be a very frustrating experience! *

-Further information is in the README file inside the package, so go and grab it now.
+Further information is in the README file inside the package, so go grab it now.

-For information, bugs, feature requests, and highscores submits you can send me an e-mail (address in the AUTHORS file).
+For information, bugs, feature requests, and highscores you can send me an e-mail.
+Due to popular request, a short description of how the algorithm works is now on-line.

 Reviews

-On April 2005, Slashdot has published an article about Bastet, which makes me very proud of my creature :-)
+On April 2005, Slashdot has published an article about Bastet (0.41), which makes me very proud of my creature :-)

 Go read the comments, as usual they are the best part of Slashdot.